HL7-DaVinci/CDS-Library/CQLCookbook.md

 Example Implementation: [HomeOxygenTherapyPrepopulation-0.1.0.cql](https://github.com/HL7-DaVinci/CDS-Library/blob/master/HomeOxygenTherapy/R4/files/HomeOxygenTherapyPrepopulation-0.1.0.cql)

 ### Extract performer field information from an Observation
-The Performer field has a value of an array with references.
+The 'performer' field has a value of an array with references.
 Extract the display name of a reference within an Observation.
 Examples of this can be a reference to a Practitioner who performed the observation or the organization where the observation was performed.
 ```sql
 // Retrieve the 'performer' field of the first observation in the lab.
 define "Lab Performer":